rhdtownsend/msg/docs/source/user-guide/c-walkthrough.rst

 .. prompt:: bash

-   gfortran -o fortran-walkthrough fortran-walkthrough.f90 -I$MSG_DIR/include `$MSG_DIR/scripts/fmsg_link`
+   gcc -o c-walkthrough c-walkthrough.c -I$MSG_DIR/include `$MSG_DIR/scripts/cmsg_link`

-The :code:`-I$MSG_DIR/include` option tells the compiler where to find the module definition (:file:`.mod`) files, while the :code:`$MSG_DIR/scripts/fmsg_link` clause (note the enclosing backticks) runs a link script that returns the compiler flags necessary to link the program against the appropriate libraries.
+The :code:`-I$MSG_DIR/include` option tells the compiler where to find the header file, while the :code:`$MSG_DIR/scripts/cmsg_link` clause (note the enclosing backticks) runs a link script that returns the compiler flags necessary to link the program against the appropriate libraries.

 Running
 =======